 Apart from its colourful interiors children love the outside playground and sandpit, and adults the deckchairs just next.

-Other than delicious coffee and drinks, delve into Austrian snacks such as scrambled eggs on dark bread with chives, and Brettljause (cold meat and veg platter).
+Other than delicious coffee and pastries, delve into Austrian snacks such as scrambled eggs on dark bread with chives, and Brettljause (cold meat and veg platter).
 Much less formal than the Vienna castle the café is close to the Obelisk in the gardens, and very popular with locals.
 In particular, it is perfect if you want to escape tourist magnets like Gloriette, Tirolerhaus and Residenz Café.
-Do bear in mind that the cafe closes between November and March.

 Puppets Theatre Vienna